cwbit/cakephp-docker/README.md

 	myapp-mailhog    | [APIv1] KEEPALIVE /api/v1/events
 	... you'll probably see more crap spit out here ...
 	```
+5. If you're creating a new cakephp app, follow the steps in [creating a CakePHP app](#creating-a-CakePHP-app)
-5. That's it!
+6. That's it!
 Go to `localhost:8180` and your app will be live.

 All these defaults can be completely overridden.
 Start with the [Installation](#installation) section to get a feel for what's going on, and then tweak the defaults to suit your individual project needs.